voxel51/fiftyone/docs/source/teams/cloud_media.rst

     dataset = fo.load_dataset("a-teams-dataset")

-    # By default, images you view in the grid will be cached locally
+    # Any media you view will be automatically retrieved from the cloud
     session = fo.launch_app(dataset)

-If desired, this can be disabled via the ``cache_app_images`` parameter of your :ref:`media cache config <teams-media-cache-config>`.
+By default, viewing media in the App will not add it to your local media cache, but, if desired, you can enable caching of images via the `cache_app_images` parameter of your :ref:`media cache config <teams-media-cache-config>`.
 Viewing video datasets in the App will never cause previously uncached videos to be cached locally.

 .. note::

-    Pro tip: we recommend that you populate the metadata on your datasets at creation time:
+    We recommend that you populate the metadata on your datasets at creation
+    time:

     .. code-block:: python